Andrew McCutchen Player Props: Pirates vs. Cardinals

 - TV Channel: SportsNet PT

 Looking to place a prop bet on Andrew McCutchen?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Andrew McCutchen At The Plate

-- He ranks 55th in batting average, 22nd in on base percentage, and 65th in slugging among qualified hitters in MLB play.
+- Among qualified batters in MLB play, he ranks 45th in batting average, 20th in on-base percentage, and 63rd in slugging.

-- McCutchen has had an RBI in 15 games this year (30.6%), including five multi-RBI outings (10.2%).
-He has also driven in three or more of his team's runs in one contest.
+- McCutchen has picked up an RBI in 30.0% of his games this year, with more than one RBI in 10.0% of his games.
+He has also produced three or more runs in one contest.

-- In 44.9% of his games this year, he has scored at least once.
-And he's had six games with multiple runs (12.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.